 What to expect

 Collaboration between the host city and IBM is key to a successful Smarter Cities Challenge.
-Host cities are responsible for preparing their organization and community stakeholders to receive their Smarter Cities Challenge team and for supporting the team prior to and during its three weeks on-site.
-This includes dedicating staff members to support the IBM team’s work on a day-to-day basis as well as building interest and momentum for the project throughout city organizations and with key community stakeholders.
+Host cities are responsible for preparing their organization and community stakeholders to receive their Smarter Cities Challenge team, and supporting the team prior to and during its three weeks on site.
+This includes dedicating staff members to support the IBM team’s work on a day-to-day basis as well as building interest and momentum throughout city organizations and with key community stakeholders for the project.

-For more information about host city responsibilities throughout the grant engagement, including key roles, pre-deployment activities and project logistics, download the 2017 Application Guide.
+For more information about host city responsibilities throughout the grant engagement, including key roles, pre-deployment activities and project logistics, download the 2017 Application Guide (PDF 673.2KB).